biobakery/maaslin/README.md

 On the commandline call the Maaslin.R script.
 Please refer to the help (-h, --help) for command line options.
 If running from commandline, the PCL file will need to be transposed.
 A script is included in Maaslin for your convenience (exec/transpose.py).

-For an input file of name "input.pcl" with a read config file of name "input.read.config" and output directory name "outdir", the following is the generic call:
+For an input file of name "input.pcl" with a read config file of name "input.read.config" and output directory name "outdir", the following is the generic command, to be executed inside the maaslin directory:

 ```
 Step 1: Transposing the pcl file to a tab separated file